dyorg/Lean/README.md

 # Lean PHP Framework

-Lean Framework is a micro PHP framework (~40KB).
+Lean PHP Framework is a micro framework PHP (~40KB).
 Modern frameworks are powerfull but so much complicated, the mostly of resources you never gonna use, some functionality sounds good but if you don't really need it's a only waste of time.
 With Lean you can construct fast e lightweight softwares, with follows resources: